Vegan Spider Web Peanut Butter Cups

-This year for Halloween I thought I would make them even more festive and make spider web peanut butter cups.
+Now, for Halloween I I like to make them even more festive and make Vegan Spider Web Peanut Butter Cups.
 I like spiders after all, they are pretty cool creatures.
-But No, I didn't mean decorating with real spider webs, that wouldn't be vegan, instead I made a pretty spider web design on top of my peanut butter cups.
-Honestly I got the idea from Martha Stewart because I saw her on the Today Show decorating cupcakes like this and I thought it would be perfect on peanut butter cups!
+But no, I don't mean decorating with real spider webs, that wouldn't be vegan, instead I made a pretty spider web design on top of my peanut butter cups.
+Honestly I got the idea from Martha Stewart because I saw her decorate cupcakes like this and I thought it would be perfect on peanut butter cups!

-For the cups I like to use a good quality vegan dark chocolate, usually Lily's Vegan Chocolate Chips which happen to be sugar free or Rawmio Dark Chocolate which is sweetened with coconut sugar.
+For the cups I like to use a good quality vegan dark chocolate, usually Lily's Vegan Chocolate Chips which happen to also be sugar free.
 I just melt it in a double boiler and it's ready to go!
 I make my own peanut butter, so I use that for the filling.
 But If I were buying it I would get one with only peanuts and sea salt for the ingredients.
 I like the centers of my peanut butter cups to be salty, not sweet to contrast the sweet chocolate.
-Lastly, for the spider web topping, I made a quick vegan "white chocolate".
-It is in parenthesis because I didn't make it with cacao butter because it would be a bit too runny to pipe.
-It worked out perfectly though!
-These turned out so good!
-If you are a big PB cup fan like me, give these a try for Halloween!
+Lastly, for the spider web topping, I make a quick vegan "white chocolate".
+It is in parenthesis because I don't make it with cacao butter since it would be a bit too runny to pipe.
+It works out perfectly though!
+These are so good!
+If you are a big PB cup fan like me, give these Vegan Spider Web Peanut Butter Cups a try for Halloween!

 Vegan Spider Web Peanut Butter Cups